AzonInc/Doorman/README.md

 ## ⚠️ Disclaimer

 Please DO NOT use the +24V P-Line if the Power Supply is not powerful enough.\
-Check your Power Supply first because there are some Power Supply Models which supply 60mA (Peak 100mA) only and that's definitely not enough for an ESP32.
+Check your Power Supply first as there are some Power Supply Models which supply less than 60mA on 24V and that won't be enough to power the ESP32.

-You could cause the Power Supply to overheat and end up damaging the whole system!\
-Please check everything first.

 ## 🙌 Contributing
 If you would like to contribute, please feel free to open a Pull Request.

 ## 📜 Credits

-Doorman is heavily built on the code and the information of the following projects.\
+Doorman is heavily built on the code and the information of the following projects and people.\
 This project would not have been possible without all of them. ❤️

 **[TCSIntercomArduino](https://github.com/atc1441/TCSintercomArduino)**\